Palak-137/Interactive-comment/README.md

 # Interactive comment Component

-The small react component for comment that can bee re-use for many applications.
+The small react component for comment can be re-used for many applications.
-It is responsivee and currentlly uses the dummy data that can be modified as per the use
+It is responsive and currently uses dummy data that can be modified as per the use

 # How to run the application:
 - Clone the repo using `git clone https://github.com/Palak-137/Interactive-comment.git`